Cora Pongracz (1943 – 2003)

 Early on, Pongracz showed a preference for the theme that was to shape her photographic work - especially in her conceptual series of the 1970s, but also in her late work of the 1990s: the depiction of persons and the questioning of the classical portraiture.
 This photograph of Adorno shows Pongracz's interest in transitory moments, with which she opposes the claim to reproduce a rigid image of the essence of a person.

-Gelatin silver print from the original negative 2015
+Gelatin silver print from the original negative, print date: 2015

 Image dimensions 30 x 45 cm (30 x 45 inch)

-Mounting, Framing Archival mat board 50 x 65 cm (optional), frame upon request
+Mounting, Framing Archival mat board 50 x 65 cm and frame on request

 Numbered in pencil and estate stamp »Nachlass Cora Pongracz © OstLicht« on the reverse